J-shw/Menstrudel/CONTRIBUTING.md

 ## Pull Request Process

+This repository is a monorepo containing several projects.
+When creating a branch, please include the project scope in the name.

 1. Fork the repository and create your branch from `dev`.

-2.  **Name your branch correctly.** Please use the following convention for your branch names:
+2.  **Name your branch correctly.** Use the following format, including the project scope:
-    `<type>/<short-description>`
+    `<type>/<scope>/<short-description>`

     Where `<type>` can be one of the following:
-    -   `feature/`: For new features.
+    -   `feature`: For new features.
-    -   `bugfix/`: For fixing a bug.
+    -   `bugfix`: For fixing a bug.
-    -   `docs/`: For changes to documentation.
+    -   `docs`: For changes to documentation.
-    -   `chore/`: For maintenance tasks (e.g., updating dependencies).
+    -   `chore`: For maintenance tasks (e.g., updating dependencies).
-    -   `refactor/`: For code improvements without changing functionality.
+    -   `refactor`: For code improvements without changing functionality.
-    -   `style/`: For code formatting changes.
+    -   `style`: For code formatting changes.
-    -   `test/`: For adding or improving tests.
+    -   `test`: For adding or improving tests.

+    Where `<scope>` is one of the following:
+    -   `app`: The main application.
+    -   `wear`: The Wear OS application.
+    -   `web`: The project's website.

     **Examples:**
+    - `feature/web/add-contact-form`
-    - `feature/add-user-login`
+    - `bugfix/app/fix-user-login-crash`
-    - `bugfix/fix-homepage-crash`
+    - `docs/wear/update-build-instructions`

 3. Add your changes and commit them with a clear commit message.